 Prostate issues are some of the biggest health concerns for men today.
-In 2013, nearly 240,000 men will be diagnosed with prostate cancer, and 30,000 will die.
+In 2013, nearly 240,000 men were diagnosed with prostate cancer, and 30,000 died.
 And other prostate problems can’t be ignored: benign prostate hyperplasia (BPH) and prostatitis (prostate inflammation) result in pain, discomfort, and inconvenience, impacting quality of life.

 But there is good news.
 A number of integrative solutions can support prostate health, identify and reduce prostate cancer risks, and even fight aggressive cancer.
 More importantly, lifestyle factors—including diet, exercise, and stress relief—can reduce risks of prostate cancer and support prostate and overall health.

 It’s not just cancer that affects the prostate.
 BPH, prostatitis, and other prostate issues are increasingly common.
 Symptoms like pain in the groin area and difficult or frequent urination often overlap, so getting the right diagnosis is critical.
 Some of the tests outlined below can help clarify these issues.
 BPH and prostatitis don’t necessarily indicate cancer, but they can increase the risks by promoting inflammation, abnormal cellular growth, and other factors.

 For years men over 45 were encouraged to get a prostate specific antigen (PSA) test regularly to screen for prostate cancer.
 High PSA levels were once thought to indicate prostate cancer, but large scale studies now suggest that the PSA test isn’t the gold standard detection method we once thought it was.